ut-amrl-private/planning-assignment-1/README.md

 **What to turn in**: The file `dual-knights-problem.pddl` , which must be compatible with your `single-knight-domain.pddl` from part 3.

-# Please out files mentioned in "What to turn in" into zip file, and submit the zip file in Gradescope under CS388U-assignment1
+# Please put files mentioned in "What to turn in" into zip file, and submit the zip file in Gradescope under CS388U-assignment1